Code-Institute-Submissions/Ocean-memory-game/README.md

 #### Parent Goals

 Parents now days are always looking for something that their child will enjoy, something that is educational and something that is safe.
-As a parent i listened to what my child would enjoy playing and the memory game was born.
+As a parent, I listened to what my child would enjoy playing and the memory game was born.

 Parent's Goals :
 - A game that is educational and that your child can interact with.
-- A game that keeps your childs attention.
+- A game that keeps your child's attention.
 - A game that challenges your child.
 - A game that is visually appealing to your child.
 - A mute button ( all parents are saying " thank goodness")

 The Ocean memory game is a wonderful way to meet these needs by:
 - Being challenging and interactive.
-- By testing your childs memory
+- By testing your child's memory
 - It has been designed so that not only a child but an adult can be entertained.
 - The game has 3 difficulty levels to keep the minds sharp.